 Food storage containers:

 - Bags – Throw away plastic bags are harmful to our health and the environment.
-As more eco-friendly, health-conscious alternatives we love Stasher and LunchSkins bags.
+As more eco-friendly, health-conscious alternatives I love Stasher and LunchSkins bags.
 You can also check out other storage bags made of silicone or beeswax wraps.

 Want to take it one step further?
 Consider Anthony’s “Anti-Plastics Tea.”
 Blend equal parts fenugreek, mullein leaf, olive leaf, and lemon balm.
 Steep one tablespoon of the herb mixture per cup of hot water for tea.
 You can also check out “Plastic Clear” tea at Reclaim Teas!